 |Large (sizable) annual contributions||Higher plan fees|

 The cash balance plan is funded by the employer.
-Depending on your age and business income, a cash balance plan can have contribution levels in 2021 as high as $3 million.
+Depending on your age and business income, a cash balance plan can have contribution levels as high as $3 million.

 A cash balance plan is a great pension option for your company.
 It offers accelerated retirement savings and increased tax deductions.
 But it might not be the best option unless you make a constant cash flow or profit margins annually.